runnermann/JavaFX8-Dijkstra-and-Graph-Calculator/README.md

   example of how variables are handled are provided by the graphing calculator.

   Currently the parser is looking for whitespace to seperate numbers from expressions and paranthesis.
-Large polynomials need to be devided by paranthesis similar to the TI-84, the expression:
+Large polynomials need to be devided by paranthesis, the expression:

   9 * 3^2 - 2 -( 3^2 + (5 + 1) / 3(5 - 3)^2